Best Colleges & Universities in Iowa

 Salary After Attending: $37,800

 Founded in 1903, Waldorf University is a for-profit university located in Forest City.
 Associated with the Evangelical Lutheran Church in America, the private university has approximately 1,500 undergraduate students and an acceptance rate of 72 percent.
 The graduation rate of the university is 29 percent, and the starting salary for alumni is an average of $32,200.
 With a student-teacher ratio of 19:1, popular subjects at Waldorf include business, fire protection and prevention, occupational safety and health, psychology, and homeland security and disaster management.
-Nearly 90 percent of freshman students live on campus, and 57 percent of undergraduates are over the age of 25.
-Of students who graduate, 96 percent are employed within two years of graduation, and the median salary six years after graduation from Waldorf University is $37,800.
+Nearly 90 percent of first-year students live on campus, and 57 percent of undergraduates are over the age of 25.
+Of students who graduate, 96 percent have employment within two years of graduation, and the median salary six years after graduation from Waldorf University is $37,800.